pentaho/pentaho-engineering-samples/Samples for Extending Pentaho/README.md

-# Reference Implementations
+# Samples for Extending Pentaho

-This is the location where Pentaho's Reference Implementations can be found.
-These are source code samples to demonstrate the sample extensions of Pentaho capabilities.
+This is the location for samples and source code that can be used and reviewed (or serve as a template) for extending Pentaho.